vijayraavi/architecture-center/docs/cloud-adoption/decision-guides/encryption/overview.md

 Data at rest represents any data not being actively moved or processed, including files, databases, virtual machine drives, PaaS storage accounts, or similar assets.
 Encrypting stored data protects virtual devices or files against unauthorized access either from external network penetration, rogue internal users, or accidental releases.

 PaaS storage and database resources generally enforce encryption by default.
-IaaS virtual resources can be secured through virtual disk encryption using cryptographic keys stored in your key management system.
+IaaS resources can be secured by encrypting data at the virtual disk level or by encrypting the entire storage account hosting your virtual drives.
+All of these assets can make use of either Microsoft-managed or customer-managed keys stored in Azure Key Vault.

 Encryption for data at rest also encompasses more advanced database encryption techniques, such as column-level and row level encryption, which provides much more control over exactly what data is being secured.